Cheap Car Insurance for 60-Year-Olds

 Quick tip: The average cost to insure a motorized RV is between $500 and $600, or $200 to $300 for a nonmotorized trailer.

 If an RV isn’t in your wheelhouse but you still want to downsize, you might consider the convenience of a condo.
 A condo, quite simply, is a combination of a renters and homeowners policy.
 It protects everything within your unit and provides you liability coverage, but leaves the outside area to the condo association to insure.
 Just like when you had a house, your condo and car insurance offer you the same (although, the amount varies) multi-policy discount.
-Check here for more insurance on condo insurance.
+See more information on condo insurance.